-It is no coincidence that a component lives in its own src directory, that it’s just “plain code”, that it has an interface, that it’s only allowed to depend on interfaces (and libraries) and that it lives in a monorepo.
+It is no coincidence that a component lives in its own src directory, that it’s just “plain code”, that it has an interface, that it’s only allowed to depend on interfaces (and libraries), that it doesn't specify dependencies to other components, and that it lives in a monorepo.
 All those things are there to decouple our system(s) into small Lego-like bricks in a way that they can be shared and put together in a useful way.

 Teasing things apart so that they can be composed together is often a sign of good design.
 It has been as hard to convince people that Polylith is a good idea as it has been to convince them that Clojure is.
 Our experience though, is when they start using either of them, they will soon discover how simple they are, how fun they are to work with and how productive you become, and that’s why we love Clojure and Polylith.